 How to make Greek yogurt cheesecake

-Top tips to make greek yogurt cheesecake
+Tips to make greek yogurt cheesecake

 - Press the base down firmly in the jars with the back of a spoon or with your fingers.
 It helps to pack everything in together for best presentation.

 - Let the cheesecakes set before adding the strawberry sauce (about 1-2 hours).
 This helps to make sure it solidifies well and stays smooth for serving.

 Frequently asked questions